muratk3n/thirdwave/en/tweets/2020/week21c.md

 "@ThePoke

-BREAKING: "Clothes becoming inexplicably tighter just another mysterious effect of lockdown", say scientists"
+BREAKING: 'Clothes becoming inexplicably tighter just another mysterious effect of lockdown', say scientists"

 *2020-05-21 14:4:01*

 ---

 Yes.
 It's rare but happens.
-Some people are wired so differently they will not fit in their home country.
-Clotaire Rapaille says in that case, the solution is simple, get a plane ticket and leave (he was born French and could not live there).
+Some people are wired so differently they will not fit in.
+Clotaire Rapaille says in that case the solution is simple, buy a plane ticket and leave (he was born French and could not live there).

 "Is it possible due to freak accident you never got the culture codes of your country?"